prajwlshettycode/DemoWebsite1/README.md

-Hi This is my first DemoWebsite created using Github Desktop and hosting in Netlify
+Hi This is my first DemoWebsite saving in Github repo and hosting in Netlify.